MayankPratap/repo-del/README.md

 So I decided to write a python script which will take all my unwanted repository names through command line and delete them with ease.

+The script provides you an autocomplete of your repos.
+So that you dont have to type whole repository name.
+In a single run of this script, you can delete many repositories.

 ### Works with Python 3.
 Tested on Ubuntu.

 ### Steps to run this script